ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 Instead, we use the Firebase [HTTPS callables](https://firebase.google.com/docs/functions/callable){:target="_blank"} and trigger them with the Javascript Firebase SDK.
 If you are interested in the methods we use for that, check our [Javascript Tutorial](http://docs.beyondshop.cloud/#_tutorial_javascript){:target="_blank"}.
-For example, we are using [request-promise-native](https://github.com/request/request-promise-native){:target="_blank"} for an easy promise based request API that works similar to the browser fetch API.
+For example, we are using [request-promise-native](https://github.com/request/request-promise-native){:target="_blank"} for an easy promise-based request API that works similar to the browser fetch API.
 To do so, we go into the `functions` directory and run the installation via `npm install --save request request-promise-native`.

 Then, we set the functions node version to version 8.